Skip to main content

 Key steps to reduce heart attack risk

-• Lower High blood pressure.
-Eat a balanced diet, maintain a healthy weight and exercise to reduce blood pressure.
+Eat a balanced diet, maintain a healthy weight, and exercise to reduce blood pressure.
 Your physician may also prescribe medication.

-• Be physically active each day.
-30 minutes or more on most, preferably all, days each week of moderately intense physical activity is recommended for adults.
+Thirty minutes or more on most days each week (preferably all) of moderately intense physical activity is recommended for adults.